Trivium (band): Arrival of Alex Bent and The Sin and the Sentence (2016–2019)

 On October 14, 2016, Trivium headlined at the Rock And Shock festival at The Palladium in Worcester, Massachusetts.
 In late 2016, Beaulieu stated that the band would spend most of 2017 working on their new album.
 In an interview, Gregoletto stated that new material will be more 'extreme' and that the band will return to featuring screaming vocals on the new album.
 The band was announced as one of the acts on the 2017 edition of Wacken Open Air.
 In early 2017, the band parted ways with Wandtke.
 The replacement Alex Bent, formerly of Battlecross, was announced on January 23.

 On July 26, 2017, the band began teasing on their web page with the message "VIII.
 I.", indicating the date "August 1".
 On August 1, 2017, the band released the new single "The Sin and the Sentence", accompanied with a music video for their forthcoming new album, which aimed to be released later that year.
 To promote the album, the band announced a co-headlining North American tour with Arch Enemy in fall 2017 with While She Sleeps and Fit for an Autopsy as support acts.
 On August 24, the band released the second single "The Heart From Your Hate" and revealed the track listing and release date of their new album.
 The Sin and the Sentence released on October 20, 2017, and was received positively by both fans and critics alike.

 On October 25, 2018, just over a year after the album's release, Heafy announced that he had to fly home to Orlando to be with his wife for the birth of their children, and as a result, would be sitting out the remainder of Trivium's ongoing North American tour with Light the Torch and Avatar.
 He announced that the band would be working with Light the Torch and ex-Killswitch Engage frontman Howard Jones and Avatar frontman Johannes Eckerström, as well as YouTube personality and musician Jared Dines to continue the tour without him.
 Dines would take over Heafy's guitar parts, while Beaulieu, Gregoletto, Jones and Eckerström would handle vocals.

 The band received a Grammy nomination for the song "Betrayer" at the 61st Annual Grammy Awards in 2019 for the Best Metal Performance, but lost to High on Fire's "Electric Messiah".

+In 2019, Heafy shared a heavy metal version of "Coração Não Tem Idade (Vou Beijar)" by the Portuguese pop singer Toy.
+Toy then recorded an acoustic cover of Trivium's "Until the World Goes Cold".
+At the VOA — Heavy Rock Festival inside Lisbon's Altice Arena that year, Toy surprised the crowd by joining Trivium live on stage to perform the metal version of "Coração Não Tem Idade (Vou Beijar)".
+Driven by the massive success and overwhelming fan reaction, the band officially released the studio track "Coração Não Tem Idade (feat.
+Toy)" later in December 2019.